 Along with mighty coauthors and comrades, I have developed four college textbooks.
 Culture: A Reader, Think About It, The Composition of Everyday Life, Inventing Arguments emerged from classroom interaction—from years of working with students and colleagues on different college campuses.
 While all the books attempt to marry writing and thinking, each project has its own story and purpose.

 I have a PhD in English (rhetoric and writing) from Bowling Green State University.
 In my post-graduate school years, I veered into fiction and philosophy.
 In short, I read rhetoric as magic, fiction as truth, and philosophy as often as possible.
-I currently teach writing at Miami University of Ohio.
 In the summers, my wife and I hide out in Traverse City, Michigan.